kernighan/archeage-3mle/mml-guide.md

 * Any tempo changes must only be done in the first track.
 All other tracks will inherit them automatically.
 If there are tracks outside of track one that do tempo changes, good luck.

-* Arpeggiated chords can generally be represented by using 32nd note rests between each member of the chord.
-The lowest note would have its full length, the second note would start with a 32nd note rest, followed by the rest of the duration, the 3rd note with a 16th note rest (32nd rest twice) and then the rest of the duration, etc.  These obviously take one track per note, so a 3-note arpeggiated chord requires 3 tracks.
-This works well with eighth note up to whole note arpeggiated chords.
-For 16th note arpeggiated chords, 64th note rests need to be used.
+* Arpeggiated chords can generally be represented by using 64th note rests between each member of the chord.
+The lowest note would have its full length, the second note would start with a 64th note rest, followed by the rest of the duration, the 3rd note with a 32nd note rest (64th rest twice) and then the rest of the duration, etc.  These obviously take one track per note, so a 3-note arpeggiated chord requires 3 tracks.
+This works well with sixtheen note up to whole note arpeggiated chords.

-The following items can be fixed using the [3mle-archeage.py script](https://raw.githubusercontent.com/kernighan/archeage-3mle/main/3mle-archeage.py).
-The documentation is in the [README](README.md).
+The following items are all fixed by using the [3mle-archeage.py script](https://raw.githubusercontent.com/kernighan/archeage-3mle/main/3mle-archeage.py) script to process MML exported by 3MLE in Mabinogi format.
+The documentation is in the [README](README.md) file.

 *  Volume (velocity) conversion from 3MLE to Archeage: